 For additional information on MoManufacturingWINs at NCMC, please contact Sue Quinn at 660-359-3948 ext1359 or firstname.lastname@example.org, or Jason Helton at 660-359-3948 ext 1278 or email@example.com

-This workforce solution was funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
-The solution was created by the grantee and does not necessarily reflect the official position of the U.S. Department of labor.
-The Department of Labor makes not guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
+This workforce product was funded by a grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
+The product was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
+The U.S. Department of labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 This MoWINs product was created by North Central Missouri College and is licensed under the Creative Commons Attribution 4.0 International License